-ERDs may look daunting, but they’re not as difficult as they appear.
-Most entity-relationship diagrams can be built with symbols in our flowchart shape library or ERD shape library.
-Follow these steps to make one of your own!
+While ERDs may seem hard, they’re not as tricky as they appear.
+Entity-relationship diagrams can easily be built with the shapes included in a free Lucidchart account.
+Follow these steps to begin diagramming!

 Want to make an ERD of your own?
 Try Lucidchart.
 It's quick, easy, and completely free.